lieb/postdove/doc/virtiofs_storage.md

 # Mail Storage Over VirtioFS
 This is the configuration for a system based on *Virtio-FS*.
+This is a relatively new addition to Linux virtualization.
+Nearly all virtual machines (VM) used for services need storage *somewhere* in addition to the filesystem images containing the system software.
+One choice is a network filesystem like NFS or CIFS.
+They are configured with time tested tools and procedures developed long before VM technologies were available.
+However, what is fine when the storage is only accessible via the network is a lot of extra work and overhead when everything is within the same physical box.
+A memory bus is orders of magnitude faster than a network link and its enabling network protocols.
+The *VirtioFS* filesystem solves that problem.
+It is based on the Filesystem in User Space (FUSE) technology which connects the VM virtualization directly to the server filesystem.

 Our examples will show the bits from the NFSv4 installation commented out to highlight what we do not need from NFS.
 This does not imply that one must do one before the other.